karanpratapsingh/system-design/README.md

 1. A client types [example.com](http://example.com) into a web browser, the query travels to the internet and is received by a DNS resolver.
 2. The resolver then recursively queries a DNS root nameserver.
-3. The root server responds to the resolver with the address of a Top Level Domain (TLD).
+3. The root server responds to the resolver with the address of a Top-Level Domain (TLD).
 4. The resolver then makes a request to the `.com` TLD.
 5. The TLD server then responds with the IP address of the domain's nameserver, [example.com](http://example.com).
 6. Lastly, the recursive resolver sends a query to the domain's nameserver.
 7. The IP address for [example.com](http://example.com) is then returned to the resolver from the nameserver.
 8. The DNS resolver then responds to the web browser with the IP address of the domain requested initially.

 Once the IP address has been resolved, the client should be able to request content from the resolved IP address.
-For example, the resolved IP may return a webpage to be rendered in the browser
+For example, the resolved IP may return a webpage to be rendered in the browser.

 ## Server types